ROBERT SIEGEL, Host:

 JOEL ROSE: For now, cocoa beans from Ivory Coast are still arriving in U.S. ports.

-Mr. JEFF WHEELER (President, Camden International Commodities): This ship here is the Star Tramp.
+M: This ship here is the Star Tramp.
 She's discharging about 7,000 tons, which probably represents about 50,000 individual small hold farmers in the Ivory Coast.

 ROSE: Jeff Wheeler is president of the Camden International Commodities Terminal in New Jersey.
 We watch while burlap sacks filled with reddish brown cocoa beans are hoisted off the ship then trucked to nearby warehouses.
 Wheeler says these beans are already contracted to big chocolate producers.

-Mr. WHEELER: I think the processor and manufacturers are in okay shape, but I'm sure that we need to get more cocoa out of West Africa to really get comfortable for the rest of the year.
+M: I think the processor and manufacturers are in okay shape, but I'm sure that we need to get more cocoa out of West Africa to really get comfortable for the rest of the year.

-Barry Parkin is vice president for chocolate at Mars Inc.
+ROSE: Barry Parkin is vice president for chocolate at Mars Inc.

-Cocoa trees only grow near the equator.
+ROSE: Cocoa trees only grow near the equator.
 And with as much as 10 percent of the world cocoa crop tied up in Ivory Coast, Barry Parkin at Mars says chocolate makers may have no choice but to pass higher prices on to the consumer.

-Mr. PARKIN: The whole industry is facing some pretty severe cost pressure this year.
+M: The whole industry is facing some pretty severe cost pressure this year.
 If prices stay at this level, then you should expect that will get passed on to the consumer, either with some level of price rises or some package size reductions.

 ROSE: High cocoa prices are already a fact of life for smaller producers.

-Mr. RICK MAST (Co-Founder, Mast Brothers Chocolate): Right here, right in front of you, you can see the beans from Madagascar.
+M: Right here, right in front of you, you can see the beans from Madagascar.

-What's it doing?
+ROSE: What's it doing?

-Mr. MAST: It's chopping up all the beans.
+M: It's chopping up all the beans.
 And just through the power of this suction and wind, it's separating the lighter shell from the inside, the meats of the bean, which we call the nib.

 ROSE: The beans in Rick Mast's chocolate come from sustainable farms in Madagascar, the Dominican Republic and South America.
 They cost two or three times as much as typical cocoa beans from Ivory Coast, but Mast says they're worth it.

-Mr. MAST: It is, in my mind, a bit absurd to expect chocolate to be provided at every gas station for a buck, buck fifty, when here it is, this, like, very exotic product that's only grown around the equator, around the world.
+M: It is, in my mind, a bit absurd to expect chocolate to be provided at every gas station for a buck, buck fifty, when here it is, this, like, very exotic product that's only grown around the equator, around the world.
 It's not grown in Iowa.
 You know what I mean?
 It should be thought of as an affordable luxury, as something that's decadent.

-Joel Rose, NPR News, New York.
+ROSE: Joel Rose, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.